Digital-Business-Council/Billing-Business-Process/docs/eInvoicing/eInvoicingProfiles.md

 ### 8.3.3 Supplier Party Type

-Both Buyer and Supplier share the same Party structures.

 Within the Core Invoice Schema the Supplier (who claims the payment and is responsible for resolving billing issues and arranging settlement) is identified using the UBL Element AccountingSupplierParty.